StephanKnox/real-estate-project/README.md

 # Data Sources

 Main data source for this project is one of the most popular swiss real-estate web portals which also offers an API interface allowing to make requests and receive a detailed property description.
-In order to make a call to an API it is necessary to provide a propery id (internal identifier of a property on the real-estate portal).
+In order to make a call to it, it is necessary to provide a propery id (internal identifier of a property on the real-estate portal).
 There is also quite strict limit on the number of calls to the API, before receiving resource unavailable error.

 Considering points above two problems arise: